-The runners avoid the city and run off-road.
-This is easy on the joints and the trail run in the countryside provides a mental motivation boost.
+Book your next trail running course with a local guide.
+Trail running is extremely popular in Switzerland and with over 65,000 km of marked trails, the country offers almost endless possibilities for this sport.
+Runners avoid the city and manage their run off-road.
+This way the joints are spared and the trail run in the green offers a mental motivation boost.
 Almost incidentally, it helps to increase fitness and performance.

-The trails off the asphalt roads give way more and are easier on the joints.
+The trails off the asphalt roads give more and are easier on the joints.
 Hips, knees, ankles and even shins do not have to be exposed to the shocks of an asphalt surface.
 Trail runners must adapt quickly to the changing terrain.
-This improves balance and stability.
+This improves balance and stability

-The feel for the ground becomes more pronounced over time.
+Ground feel becomes more pronounced over time.
 Trail running not only supports core stability, it also provides a higher degree of mobility over time, addresses a great many muscle groups, and is even considered a hidden strength workout.
 The fresh air without exhaust fumes is also good for the lungs and cardiovascular system.